pbenav/sientiaCTH/README.md

 ## About CTH

-CTH ia a web application based on Laravel and is intended to track time control in bussines.
+CTH is a web application based on Laravel and is intended to track time control in bussines.

 ## Security Vulnerabilities